 Find out more dog-friendly ideas for visiting the Sunshine Coast

 For a different kind of watery adventure, instead consider hiring your own dog-friendly picnic boat for a self-driving outing on the Brisbane River.

-Picnic boat company GoBoat has two locations in Brisbane, on the eastern side of Kangaroo Point near Dockside, and further downriver at Breakfast Creek.
+Picnic boat company GoBoat is located at Breakfast Creek in the suburb of Newstead, downstream from the city centre.
 Their boats seat up to eight people and don’t require a boat license.

 There’s the option of hiring the boats for one, two or three hours, with the longer hires perfect for combining with one of their catered picnic options.
 It’s best to email them in advance to see if you can also reserve a suitable life-jacket for your dog.

 Redcliffe feels a world away from the centre of Brisbane, but is just an easy 45 minute drive.
 And one of the best times to visit is on a Sunday, when the Redcliffe Markets take place.

 The markets are held each week between 8am and 2pm, or at the slightly earlier time of 7am to 1pm from December to February.
 Leashed dogs are welcome to join you on a stroll through the markets, home to a bustling array of stalls selling arts and crafts, local produce and a tasty range of meals.